 Another reason why they are expensive is the policy of the De Beers Company.
-You find a lot of these gems in South Africa en De Beers has a mining company there.
-At the moment, that one finds more and more material, De Beers decides to bring every month only a few diamonds to the market.
+You find a lot of these gems in South Africa since De Beers has a mining company there.
+At the moment, when one finds more and more material, De Beers decides to bring every month only a few diamonds to the market.
 And something that is not available, is expensive.

 There are some very special ones, like the Cullinan; the until now biggest diamond in the world of 3106 karats.
 The rough stone was found in 1905 in South Africa.
 After cutting in Amsterdam / The Netherlands they end up with 9 big and 96 small diamonds and use them for the crown jewels of the Queen of Great Brittain.